TheWizardTower/boxoffice/README.md

 can clear the list via the resetCount function.

-You can also get the number of hits with getCount, or the raw list of UTCDates with showList.
+You can also get the number of hits with getCount, or the raw list of UTCDates with showHitList.
 You can also get a filtered list via getCountAfter and getCounterBefore, which take a UTCDate as well as a TVar as an argument.

 # Example usage